Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Introduction

-Recently, a dynamical bulk-edge scaling relation for the loss probability, when considering the quantum walks in a lossy lattice~\cite{xue2022non}, can also be considered as a kind of bulk-boundary correspondence in a certain sense.
-With an excitation, such a scaling relation refers to the fact that a power-law dependence of the bulk loss probability on the distance from the observation point to the excitation point results in a prominent peak for the edge loss probability, called non-Hermitian edge burst~\cite{wang2021quantum,xue2022non,hu2023steady,ren2023dissipation,xiao2024observation,zhu2024observation,wen2024investigation,yuce2024strong,sen2025edge}.
-Based on the Green's function, Xue \textit{et al.}~\cite{xue2022non} demonstrated that the non-Hermitian edge burst results from the interplay between the imaginary gap closing of the spectrum under periodic boundary conditions (PBC) and the non-Hermitian skin effect.
-The former induces a power-law dependence of the bulk loss probability, while the latter governs the directionality of the quantum walks and assists in trapping the wavepacket upon its arrival at the boundary.
-Such results are derived in the thermodynamic limit, where boundary effects are negligible.
-Since the edge burst represents a dynamical bulk–edge scaling relation, its manifestation in finite-size systems must be strongly influenced by boundary effects.
-However, the behavior and conditions for edge bursts in finite-size systems remain largely unexplored.
+A recent dynamical bulk-edge scaling relation for the loss probability when quantum walks in a lossy lattice are considered~\cite{xue2022non} can also be considered a kind of bulk-boundary correspondence in a certain sense.
+With an excitation, such a scaling relation refers to the fact that the power-law dependence of the bulk loss probability on the distance from the observation point to the excitation point results in a prominent peak for the edge loss probability, called the non-Hermitian edge burst~\cite{wang2021quantum,xue2022non,hu2023steady,ren2023dissipation,xiao2024observation,zhu2024observation,wen2024investigation,yuce2024strong,sen2025edge}.
+Based on the Green's function, Xue \textit{et al.}~\cite{xue2022non} demonstrated that the non-Hermitian edge burst results from the interplay between the imaginary gap closing of the spectrum under periodic boundary conditions (PBCs) and the NHSE.
+Here, the PBC spectrum is employed solely for the purpose of analyzing the imaginary gap closing or opening.
+The imaginary gap closing, which is determined solely by the Hermitian part of the Hamiltonian~\cite{ma2024imaginary}, is associated with a power-law dependence of the bulk loss probability.
+The NHSE in this model is realized by dissipation and flux~\cite{PhysRevLett.125.186802,li2022gain,wu2022flux}, which can be related to nonreciprocal coupling via a unitary transformation~\cite{yang2025inverse}.
+The NHSE governs the directionality of the quantum walks and assists in trapping the wave packet upon its arrival at the boundary, as verified by time-dependent perturbation theory~\cite{wen2024investigation}.
+Experimentally, the non-Hermitian edge burst has been observed from the photonic quantum walk~\cite{xiao2024observation,zhu2024observation} to classical-wave metamaterials~\cite{zou2026non}.

+The understanding of the edge burst from the above studies is based solely on bulk properties, where boundary scattering is negligible, making this analysis less comprehensive.
+In practice, however, the boundary plays a crucial role in non-Hermitian dynamics.
+Under an excitation and before the wave packet reaches the boundary, the response associated with the time-domain Green's function or wave packet evolution is independent of the boundary condition~\cite{mao2021boundary,zhou2024abnormal,xue2025}.
+However, once the excitation point is placed at the boundary, the wave packet dynamics acquire an extra factor due to boundary effects~\cite{yang2025real}.
+Moreover, depending on the strength of the boundary confinement, the wave packet may either be trapped at the edge or reflected back into the bulk~\cite{xue2025}.
+Therefore, the manifestation of the non-Hermitian edge burst, as a dynamical bulk-edge scaling relation associated with non-Hermitian dynamics, in finite-size systems must be strongly influenced by boundary effects.